Migraine: Management

+Prevention

+A migraine management plan often includes lifestyle modifications to cope with migraine triggers and reduce the impact of comorbidities.

-Managing possible triggers and addressing comorbidities are the first step of treatment.
-Recommended lifestyle modifications promote maintaining a consistent lifestyle, through regular sleep patterns, regular eating, staying hydrated, managing stress, engaging in moderate exercise, and maintaining a healthy body weight.
-Avoiding dietary triggers and caffeine overuse may also be recommended lifestyle modifications.
-Data suggests that sleep modification may be particularly helpful in reducing migraine frequency for adults with chronic migraines.
+Recommended lifestyle modifications support a consistent lifestyle, through regular sleep patterns, regular eating, staying hydrated, managing stress, engaging in moderate exercise, and maintaining a healthy body weight.
+Avoiding dietary triggers and caffeine overuse may also be recommended.
+Improving sleep patterns may be particularly helpful in reducing migraine frequency for adults with chronic migraines.

-Behavioral techniques that have been utilized in the treatment of migraines include Cognitive Behavioral Therapy (CBT), relaxation training, biofeedback, Acceptance and Commitment Therapy (ACT), as well as mindfulness-based therapies.
-A 2024 systematic literature review and meta analysis found evidence that treatments such as CBT, relaxation training, ACT, and mindfulness-based therapies can reduce migraine frequency both on their own and in combination with other treatment options.
-In addition, it was found that relaxation therapy aided in the lessening of migraine frequency when compared to education by itself.
-Similarly, for children and adolescents, CBT and biofeedback strategies are effective in decreasing of frequency and intensity of migraines.
+Behavioral techniques that have been used in the treatment of migraines include Cognitive Behavioral Therapy (CBT), relaxation training, biofeedback, acceptance and commitment therapy (ACT), as well as mindfulness-based therapies.
+These treatments can reduce migraine frequency both on their own and in combination with other treatment options.
+For children and adolescents, CBT and biofeedback strategies are effective in decreasing the frequency and intensity of migraines.
 These techniques often include relaxation methods and promotion of long-term management without medication side effects, which is emphasized for younger individuals.

 A variety of possible diets have been proposed, including ketogenic diet, Mediterranean diet, DASH diet, and high intakes of fruits, vegetables, legumes, and oil seeds.
-Further research is needed to examine whether and when dietary interventions are beneficial to migraineurs.
-Transcranial magnetic stimulation shows promise as a prevention mechanism, as does transcutaneous supraorbital nerve stimulation.

-Acute treatments, including NSAIDs and triptans, are most effective when administered early in an attack, while preventive medications are recommended for those experiencing frequent or severe migraines.
-Proven preventive options include beta blockers, topiramate, and calcitonin gene related peptides (CGRP) inhibitors like erenumab and galcanezumab, which have demonstrated significant efficacy in clinical studies.
-Other medications, such as gepants and ditans, are used as third-line treatment options.
-Prokinetic antiemetics are used as adjunctives for patients with nausea and/or vomiting.
-Corticosteroids are also used to treat migraine, and most benefited patients with status migrainosus, severe baseline disability, or refractory or recurrent headaches.

-A 2024 systematic review and network meta analysis compared the effectiveness of medications for acute migraine attacks in adults.
-It found that triptans were the most effective class of drugs, followed by non-steroidal anti-inflammatories.
-Gepants were less effective than non-steroidal anti-inflammatory drugs.
+Evidence supporting interventions such as transcranial magnetic stimulation and transcutaneous supraorbital nerve stimulation remains limited.
+Some supplements may help prevent migraine frequency or severity, including riboflavin (vitamin B_{2}), vitamin D, magnesium, alpha-lipoic acid, and coenzyme Q10.
+Omega-3 fatty acids do not seem to help.